This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Hummingbirds in Austin and San Antonio

-- Ruby-throated Hummingbird: Passes through during hummingbird migration in spring and fall.
+- Ruby-throated Hummingbird: Migrates through in spring and fall, a favorite among hummingbird feeding fans.

-- Black-chinned Hummingbird: Breeds in the Hill Country—don’t miss their green feathers!
+- Black-chinned Hummingbird: Breeds in the Hill Country—watch for their metallic green sheen.

 Adapting to City Life and Backyard Feeders